apluslms/a-plus-rst-tools/README.md

 * `points-to-pass`: points to pass
 * `feedback`: If set, assumes the defaults for a feedback questionnaire
 * `title`: exercise title
-* `no-override`: If set, the conf.py override setting is ignored
 * `pick_randomly`: integer.
 The questionnaire selects N questions randomly for the user instead of showing all questions.
 The random selection changes after the user submits, but persists without changes if the user just reloads the web page.